cclljj/LinkitOne-Environmental-Sensing/README.md

 This software is written by Ling-Jyh([cclljj@gmail.com](cclljj@gmail.com "cclljj@gmail.com")) and is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
 Check License.txt for more information.

-Contributing to this software is warmly welcomed.
+Contributing to this project is warmly welcomed.
 You can do this basically by [forking](https://help.github.com/articles/fork-a-repo), committing modifications and then [pulling requests](https://help.github.com/articles/using-pull-requests) (follow the links above for operating guide).
 Adding change log and your contact into file header is encouraged.
 Thanks for your contribution.